kenmcmil/dslabs/labs/lab1-sharedobject/README.md

 logical times.

-Fill in the "TODO" regions in `ScalarClockAppend.java` to complete the program.
+Fill in the "TODO" regions in `ScalarClockAppendServer.java` to complete the program.
 To test it, use this command:

    $ ./run-tests.py --lab 1 --part 3